itsmeeeeeee/MML/README.md

 No installation is required as the project is developed in Google Colab.
 Users can access and execute all files directly in the Colab environment.

 ## Results
-The models were evaluated using accuracy and macro-average F1 scores:
+The models were evaluated using accuracy and macro-average F1 scores: For more information on the competition results and baseline, see the related research paper: [Memotion Competition Analysis](https://arxiv.org/pdf/2008.03781).

 | Model             | Macro F1-score | Comparison with baseline (+/-) |